treyfortmuller/me131/README.md

 4. Lastly, you enter the remote into nautilus like `ssh://odroid@10.0.0.1` (you can also use ``sftp`, it will automatically change `ssh` into `sftp` in nautilus) to view its file system in nautilus and copy and files by drag and drop.

+#### Connecting via VNC Viewer

+* Make sure that you are connected to your car’s wifi.

+* In the VNC server prompt, enter your Odroid’s IP address: 10.0.0.1 and click Ok.
+You should now see the BARC’s Odroid screen on your laptop, and be able to control it using your regular mouse and keypad.

 #### Running ROS code on the Odroid

 1. To start up a data service to record all experiments to rosbags use: